Who is Responsible? The Data, Models, Users or Regulations? A Comprehensive Survey on Responsible Generative AI for a Sustainable Future: Results

 where $\mathcal{R}$ encodes desiderata such as stability (penalising high $\delta$) and parsimony (penalising $\Omega$).
 This connects fairness (SPD/DI), calibration (ECE), and logging to the governance criteria C1–C10 used in our evaluation.

-\textit{Limitation:} Even theoretically sound explanations can mislead when they are \emph{plausible but unfaithful} (e.g., over-reading attention maps), trigger \emph{Goodhart effects}~\cite{Strathern_1997} (optimising the appearance of fairness rather than outcomes), or lack \emph{distributional validity} (narratives drift across domains).
-Reporting stability, counterfactual checks, and provenance mitigates these risks and makes explanations suitable as audit evidence rather than marketing artefacts.

-Next, we present AI-ready test-beds that computes lifecycle KPIs and logging XAI evidence as audit-ready artifacts.
+\textit{Limitation:} Even theoretically sound explanations can mislead when they are \textit{plausible but unfaithful} (e.g., over-reading attention maps), trigger \textit{Goodhart effects}~\cite{strathern1997improving} (optimising the appearance of fairness rather than outcomes), or lack \textit{distributional validity} (narratives drift across domains).
+Reporting stability, counterfactual checks, and provenance mitigates these risks and makes explanations suitable as audit evidence rather than marketing artefacts. { Based on our synthesis findings, there is a dangerous "Explanation Gap" in how we use these tools.
+While SHAP \cite{lundberg2017unified} and LIME \cite{ribeiro2016whyitrustyou} provide useful snapshots, the literature reveals they often create "plausible but unfaithful" stories.
+They give us a narrative that makes sense to a human, but because transformers are so complex and non-linear, these stories often don't match what is actually happening under the hood \cite{strathern1997improving}.
+This creates a false sense of security that we think we've reached transparency when we’ve really just seen a surface-level summary.} Next, we present AI-ready test-beds that computes lifecycle KPIs and logging XAI evidence as audit-ready artifacts.